 2100.
 [ANTH 2100, , 2401] Physical Anthropology Laboratory (1).
 Corequisite: ANTH 2300.
 Study of human and nonhuman primary biodiversity via skeletal biology and evolution concepts.
 Topics include anthropometrics, diet surveys, genetics, and exercises designed to explore human biodiversity issues.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 2101.
 Archaeology Laboratory (1).
 Corequisite: ANTH 2301 or consent of instructor.
 Laboratory study of archaeological principles and methods.

 2300.
 [ANTH 2301] Physical Anthropology (3).
 Corequisite: ANTH 2100.
 Topics include human genetics, health, diet, and issues of human and nonhuman primate evolution.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 2301.
 [ANTH 2302] Introduction to Archaeology (3).
 Introduces archaeology and what it has told us about our past, from the earliest beginnings to the birth of civilization.
 Fulfills core Social and Behavioral Sciences requirement.

 2302 .[ANTH 2346, 2351; HUMA 2323] Cultural Anthropology (3).
 The rich complexity of peoples and cultures in the world as studied by anthropologists.
 Discussion of basic concepts such as ethnography, ethnocentrism, kinship systems, gender, and culture exchange.
-Fulfills multicultural requirement.
-Fulfills core Social and Behavioral Sciences requirement.
+Fulfills core Social and Behavioral Sciences and multicultural requirements.

 2305.
 Forensic Anthropology (3).
 An introductory lecture course covering forensic anthropology.
 Topics include skeletal biology, forensic archaeology, age/sex identification, DNA and bone trauma, and courtroom and ethical responsibilities of the forensic anthropologist.

 2306.
 Anthropology at the Movies (3).
 Examines how anthropology, archaeology, and physical anthropology are portrayed in mainstream movies as a springboard for discussing important topics about culture and science.
-Fulfills core Humanities requirement.
+Fulfills core Language, Philosophy, and Culture requirement.